- Card Policies

 - Debit Account Terms and Conditions

 The Cal 1 Card debit account is administered by the Cal 1 Card Office.
-The Cal 1 Card debit account and associated records are the property of University of California, Berkeley, and use of a Cal 1 Card may be revoked at any time.
-The Cal 1 Card must be presented at the time of purchase and shall be the only means of accessing the Cal 1 Card debit account.
-The Cal 1 Card Office agrees to maintain funds deposited in the Cal 1 Card debit account, which shall be held for future purchases from vendors who accept payment through the use of Cal 1 Card.
+The Cal 1 Card debit account and associated records are the property of University of California, Berkeley, and use of a Cal 1 Card and the associate debit account may be revoked at any time.
+For in person purchases, the Cal 1 Card must be presented at the time of purchase and shall be the only means of accessing the Cal 1 Card debit account.
+For online order ahead for pick up or delivery, please make sure to add the campus card to the Grubhub App so that you may access the balance to pay for the purchase.
+The Cal 1 Card Office agrees to maintain funds deposited in the Cal 1 Card debit account, which shall be held for future purchases from vendors who accept Cal 1 Card debit funds for payment.

 The Cal 1 Card debit account is not a credit account and under no circumstances may debits or charges to the account result in a balance below zero.
 Any negative balance on your account will be billed via mechanisms that will vary depending on the type of affiliation.
 The Cal 1 Card debit account may not be used to obtain cash, cash advances, or transfer funds between Campus accounts under any circumstances.
 No interest will accrue on account balances.

 Your Cal 1 Card debit account will be activated in no more than one business day after processing of a minimum deposit of ten dollars ($10.00).
 Additional funds, subject to a minimum deposit of ten dollars ($10.00), may be deposited at any time.
-Deposits may be made by cash, check, or credit card.
-Check deposits may be made in-person or by-mail, and must be made payable to UC Regents.
+Deposits may be made by cash or credit card.
 Credit card deposits must be made on-line.
-Cash will only be accepted at the Housing Cashiers Office located at 2610 Channing Way.
+Cash will only be accepted at the Housing Cashiers Office located at 2610 Channing Way (2nd floor).
 Credit vouchers cannot be deposited into a Cal 1 Card debit account.
 There is no limit on the frequency of check, cash, or credit card deposits.
-Deposits made by check for a one-day total of $500.00 will be subject to a hold for 3 business days before funds are made available.
-There is a $25.00 fee for returned checks, which will be billed via mechanisms that will vary depending on the type of affiliation.
-Holds will be placed on student services consistent with applicable billing and payment services policies.

 Using Your Card